-Stripe, PayPal and Square are all payment aggregators.
-Some merchants in high-risk verticals they think are signing up to a simple solution when they join these platforms.
+Stripe, PayPal, and Square are all examples of payment aggregators.
+Some online merchants think are signing up for a simple solution when they join these platforms.
 But they couldn’t be more wrong.
-Payment aggregators can be a ticking time bomb!
+Payment aggregators can be a ticking time bomb for your business!

-Many merchants sign up to these services, but then risk account termination.
-Worse, they use aggregators like PayPal, Stripe and other services for too long.
+Many merchants sign up for these services without realizing the risks associated with account termination.
+Worse, they use merchant aggregators like PayPal, Stripe, and other services for too long.
 They process orders for months instead of getting their own dedicated merchant account and suffer the consequences when it comes crashing down around them.

 - All your shopping cart data is given away.
 Therefore, you don’t know when and where a customer is abandoning your checkout.

 - You cannot host your own order page.
 This means you have less control over what customers see at checkout.
 You may have to redirect them to another site to collect a payment, leading to cart abandonment, a lack of consumer confidence in your site, and ultimately lost sales!

 - These providers usually work on a “full-service basis,” meaning they control your whole payment cycle.
 From the payment gateway technology to how acquirers are chosen to process online and mobile payments, their choices could negatively impact conversions and leave you with no control over your own payments strategy.